Close

 Carefully monitor the well-being of the child: as previously mentioned, jealousy can quickly turn dangerous.

-How Could it be Prevented?
+How Could It Be Prevented?

-Don’t forget the most important rule: it is better to prevent jealousy in children than to later deal with its consequences.
+Don’t forget the most important rule: it is better to prevent jealousy in children than to deal with its consequences.

 Preparing a child for the birth of a brother or sister:

-- Give the child an opportunity to start communicating with their brother or sister while they are still in the womb.
+3. Give the child an opportunity to start communicating with their brother or sister while they are still in the womb.
 The kid can talk with their sibling-to-be, tell them tales, and feel them through the mother’s belly.

-- Imagine with your child how the baby will be once they are born: the color of their eyes and hair, what they will like, and what they will dislike.
+4. Imagine with your child how the baby will be once they are born: the color of their eyes and hair, what they will like, and what they will dislike.

-- Choose the toys, the bed, the stroller, and other accessories for the newborn with the firstborn, and ask for their opinion.
+5. Choose the toys, the bed, the stroller, and other accessories for the newborn with the firstborn, and ask for their opinion.

-- Prepare the child for the upcoming changes in your lives: “We will put the crib here for the baby, and you will now have your own room.
+6. Prepare the child for the upcoming changes in your lives: “We will put the crib here for the baby, and you will now have your own room.
 Imagine how grown-up you are already!”, “Now you are sliding down a hill by yourself, but soon you will be doing so with your younger brother.
 You will be together with him almost all the time while playing and walking.
 Imagine how close of a friend he will become!”

-- Explain that at first, the brother will be very little and that he will neither walk nor talk, so the child will have to wait until his sibling grows up a little.
+7. Explain that at first, the brother will be very little and that he will neither walk nor talk, so the child will have to wait until his sibling grows up a little.
 In the meantime, he will need to be protected and taken care of.

-- After giving birth to a second child, do not turn the firstborn into a nanny.
+8. After giving birth to a second child, do not turn the firstborn into a nanny.
 The oldest kid also has the right to their childhood.

-- Explain to the child how to handle the newborn (not to make noise while they are sleeping, to pick them up carefully, etc.).
+9. Explain to the child how to handle the newborn (not to make noise while they are sleeping, to pick them up carefully, etc.).

-- Emphasize the emotional closeness of children more frequently, with stories of how the older child will become the best brother or sister for the baby and will teach the younger to ride the bicycle, ice skate, and play football.
+12. Emphasize the emotional closeness of children more frequently, with stories of how the older child will become the best brother or sister for the baby and will teach the younger to ride the bicycle, ice skate, and play football.
 Let your child feel like an important person in the life of a newborn.

 If a new adult becomes part of the family:

-- It is advisable to introduce the child to the stepfather or stepmother before starting to live together.
+1. It is advisable to introduce the child to the stepfather or stepmother before starting to live together.
 A new person should gradually enter the life of the child and win their trust.
 You will need to give them time to get to know each other.

-- Explain to your child why someone else has become part of the family; tell them that this person will love both the child and the parent and will take care of them.
+2. Explain to your child why someone else has become part of the family; tell them that this person will love both the child and the parent and will take care of them.

-- Organize trips, for example, to an amusement park, together with your new partner.
+3. Organize trips, for example, to an amusement park, together with your new partner.
 But don’t force the situation.
 If a child today only wants to go with their mother, give them an opportunity to do so.

-- Discuss in advance how the child will communicate with their father or mother in the event of a divorce.
+5. Discuss in advance how the child will communicate with their father or mother in the event of a divorce.
 Schedule appointments for meetings between the child and each of the parents.

-- Many divorced parents begin to turn their children against the new partner of their mother/father.
+6. Many divorced parents begin to turn their children against the new partner of their mother/father.
 This should not happen under any circumstances!
 The child is already under stress due to the separation of their parents.
 The aggravation of the conflict between parents with the use of the child’s feelings will lead to serious consequences on the mental well-being of the child.

 Tips of a Psychologist

-- If there are several children in your family, give each of them some one-on-one time, when the child can be alone with their mother, get attention and care from her.
+1. If there are several children in your family, give each of them some one-on-one time, when the child can be alone with their mother, get attention and care from her.
 For example, when the father goes for a walk with the newborn, the mother plays with dolls and draws with her older daughter.

-- Do not give the younger child toys and other possessions of the older one without their permission, even if they have lost interest in them.
+2. Do not give the younger child toys and other possessions of the older one without their permission, even if they have lost interest in them.

-- Do not compare your children, be happy with the successes of both of them!
+3. Do not compare your children, be happy with the successes of both of them!

-- Split the love and care equally between each child.
+4. Split the love and care equally between each child.
 All of them need parental affection, be it a newborn, a preschooler, or a teenager.

-- During quarrels between children, do not take the side of the youngest child only because they are smaller.
+5. During quarrels between children, do not take the side of the youngest child only because they are smaller.
 If you punish the children for fighting, do it in the same way.

-- In the event of extreme jealousy or a demonstration of aggression (in any form: children starting to fight, pushing each other, calling each other names, etc), put an end to it immediately.
+6. In the event of extreme jealousy or a demonstration of aggression (in any form: children starting to fight, pushing each other, calling each other names, etc), put an end to it immediately.
 Explain that they are part of one family, which means they are friends for life, and their parents love them equally.

-- Spend more time with the entire family: walk, travel, and play together.
+7. Spend more time with the entire family: walk, travel, and play together.
 This will strengthen not only your relationship with your children but also will bring siblings closer and will make them more responsive.

 Jealousy is a completely natural phenomenon for a child.
 In the opinion of children’s psychiatrist and psychoanalyst Donald Woods Winnicott, “Jealousy arises out of the fact that children love.
 If they have no capacity to love, then they don’t show jealousy.”